sensifai/Mobile_Image-Video_Enhancement/README.md

 ### Code Implementation

 ***Init***<br/>
 Before You can use the model it has to be initialized first.
-The initialization process needs a context, a specific device and the number of threads to use for process.
+The initialization process needs these parameters:

+- Context: Activity or Application context<br/>
+- ModelName: Name of the model that you want to use<br/>
-The alternatives for device are CPU, GPU, DSP and NNAPI.<br/>
+- Device: A specific device (The alternatives for device are CPU, GPU, DSP and NNAPI).<br/>
+- NumOfThreads: The Number of threads to use for process<br/>

 **TFLite**
 ```java